You for Me (song)

 "You for Me" is a song by British DJ and record producer Sigala and British singer Rita Ora.
 It was released on 2 July 2021 through Ministry of Sound and B1 Recordings.

+Composition

+The song was written by Sigala and Rita Ora with A. G. Cook, Joakim Jarl, Charli XCX, Madison Love and Finn Keane.

+Music video

+The music video for the song, directed by Clara Cullen, was released on July 16, 2021 through Sigala's YouTube channel.